syncfusion-content/wpf-docs/wpf/RichTextBoxAdv/Overview.md

 This control helps users with rich text formatting such as bold, italic, highlighting, aligning, indenting paragraphs, and so on.
 It can also be used in forums, blogs, and so on.

-1. It can be used like MS Word in rich content applications.
+1. It can be used like Microsoft Word in rich content applications.
 2. It can be used as an HTML editor control as it has the HTML export feature.
 3. The built-in commands help to create customized toolbar applications.